Milly Quezada: Later career

 In more recent years, Quezada has released music that collaborated with various artists such as Fefita la Grande, Maridalia Hernández, Gilberto Santa Rosa, Pavel Núñez, Héctor Acosta, Ilegales, Antony Santos, and Olga Tañón.
 Many of these collaborations were on her 2019 album, "Milly & Company".
 In 2020, Quezada released "Gracias A Ti", a song thanking frontline workers for their work during the COVID-19 pandemic after the deadly impact of the COVID-19 pandemic on healthcare workers.

 Since 2021, Quezada has served as a coach on The Voice Dominicana where her singer won in both seasons.

 In 2022, Quezada published her thirty-fifth release, Resistirá, with Chris Hierro, the son of singer Henry Hierro.
 On July 29, she released a remix of the song "Se Busca" with Alexandra, La Ross Maria, and Techy Fatule.
 In 2023, she released a single, "Llegasté" with Manny Cruz.

 In 2023, Quezada embarked on the "Viva La Reina" tour to honor her 45 years in the music industry.
 She performed at venues such as the Coca-Cola Music Hall in San Juan, Puerto Rico and Eduardo Brito National Theater in her native Santo Domingo.
 The San Juan show was produced by Miredys Santa Rosa, daughter of Gilberto Santa Rosa.

 Personal life

-Quezada married to Rafael Vázquez from 1976 until his death in 1996.
+Quezada was married to Rafael Vázquez from 1976 until his death in 1996.
 He was also her manager.
 They had three children, Miguel, Anthony and Rafael Jesús.

 Quezada was a close friend and protégé of singer, band leader and politician Johnny Ventura.
 After his death in 2021, Quezada frequently performed tributes to him in her concerts.
 She joined Ventura's son, Jandy, on a tribute album where she performed "La Agarradera".